bookofproofs/bookofproofs.github.io/_sources/history/20th-century/levin.md

 ### Mathematical Profile (Excerpt):
 * This meant that Yakov was based for long periods in several different Black Sea ports and so, as Boris Yakovlevich was growing up, he lived in many different towns.
-* Let us note at this point that although we will refer to the subject of this biography as Levin, he was known as B.
 * After graduating from the high school in Yeysk, a port on the Sea of Azov, Levin was not able to continue to higher education and had to take a job.
 * Levin worked as a welder on pipeline construction for a while, in particular on the pipeline to the refinery in Grozny, and this earned him the right to a university education.
 * Although four years younger than Levin, Efimov had also had a variety of short-term jobs in construction before beginning his higher education studies.